 Visit our Graduate Admission Information page to learn more about admission requirements, key deadlines, additional requirements for international students and how to submit your application.

 Graduate applications are reviewed on a rolling basis.
 New students may enroll in courses during the fall, spring or summer semesters.

 - Spring: January and March

 If you’re applying as an international student, you must provide proof of English Language Proficiency and Certification of Finances along with your application.
 Check the Graduate Admission page for additional requirements.

 In addition to a student support coordinator, we have a variety of other tools and resources that make it easy for you to get technical assistance, chart your course and focus your career search.
 Check out our online learning resources.

-At this time, Labster simulations cannot be accessed via mobile devices such as tablets.
 The Office of Information Technology supports the computing needs of students, faculty and staff at Saint Joseph’s.
 Contact IT Services to learn more about computing hardware and software requirements.

 The average salary for a Scientist in Functional Genomics in the United States is $93,252.

 The Biology MS program at Saint Joseph’s University is designed for students looking to complete their Master of Science in biology by enrolling in a full-time program that is focused on factual knowledge and professional growth as a skilled scientist.